Better Business Bureau

 - Third, misrepresentations don’t only happen when an ad makes a false claim.
 Leaving out critical facts is also deceptive.

 The rest of the Code lists several more specific guidelines pertaining to things such as pricing, warranties, testimonials, and rebates.

-The BBB’s National Advertising Division (NAD) helps businesses and consumers resolve advertising disputes relatively quickly (the goal is resolution within 60 days) and less expensively than filing a lawsuit in court.
+The BBB’s National Advertising Division (The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus.) helps businesses and consumers resolve advertising disputes relatively quickly (the goal is resolution within 60 days) and less expensively than filing a lawsuit in court.
 The division is staffed by attorneys who specialize in advertising law, and who review the claims made by both sides and decide how best to solve the problem.
 But keep in mind that businesses don’t have to comply with NAD decisions, and the NAD can’t award money to those who claim they have been harmed by a business.

 The NAD is also in charge of monitoring truth and accuracy of national advertising.
 An overview of the process for filing a complaint with the NAD can be found here.

 BBB Under Fire

 A CNN Money investigation found that more than 100 businesses had A- or higher ratings despite having been the subject of government action regarding serious regulation violations.

 In 2010, the BBB was accused of trading A+ ratings for membership fees, and giving F ratings to non-members as a form of “punishment.”

 Where you can file complaints or research a business in your state.

 For decades, brands have been supporting causes — or rather pretending to support causes — to boost sales.